crobbinsphd/crobbinsphd.github.io/_pages/about.md

 My work is currently under review at the *Journal of Experimental Political Science* and *International Organization*.

 If you would like to connect, you can send an [email](mailto:crobbins@fsu.edu) here.
-If you would like to keep up with what is new in my work, you can follow be on [BlueSky](https://bsky.app/profile/crobbins137.bsky.social) or [LinkedIn](https://www.linkedin.com/in/caroline-robbins-137art)!
+If you would like to keep up with what is new in my work, you can follow me on [BlueSky](https://bsky.app/profile/crobbins137.bsky.social) or [LinkedIn](https://www.linkedin.com/in/caroline-robbins-137art)!